All Products

 long

-The amount of time (in milliseconds) that is taken for the gateway to access the network of the upstream service and for the upstream service to process requests.
+Time in milliseconds for the gateway to reach the upstream service and for the upstream service to process the request.

 upstream_transport_failure_reason